Golden Age of Freethought

 Charles Knowlton was born into a Puritan household in 1800.
 The science and medicine practiced around this time was known as "heroic".
-Heroic medicinal treatment and was rather medieval and consisted of blood-letting, and induced vomiting and profuse sweating.
-These treatment, far from being restorative, usually actually proved harmful to patients.
+Heroic medicinal treatment was rather medieval and consisted of blood-letting, and induced vomiting and profuse sweating.
+These treatments, far from being restorative, usually actually proved harmful to patients.
 Knowlton had wet dreams in his adolescence, leading him to be the subject of many types of heroic treatment.
 The revulsion that these interventions induced in him prompted him to pursue humane approaches to treatment.
-Believing that effective and healthy treatment must be founded on a sound understanding of human anatomy, he began robbing graves and studying the bodies he exhumed.
+Believing that effective and healthy treatment must be founded on a sound understanding of human anatomy, he began body snatching from graves and studying the bodies he exhumed.
 Knowlton was imprisoned for this.
 On release his concern for the introduction of more humane medicine was undimmed.
 He became a doctor, putting his scientific findings into his practice.
 He also married into a family of freethinkers.

 Knowlton wrote "Elements of Modern Materialism" and "Fruits of Philosophy" in 1832.
 The second would prove much more successful.
 The book included a spermicidal method which he had invented.